NAEK2K/easy-site-gen/README.md

 --output, -o
 - choose the output directory

+--header, -hr
+- choose a header (html) that will be present on all generated pages

+--footer, -f
+- choose a footer (html) that will be present on all generated pages

 --style, -s
 - css wrapped in a style tag that will be applied to the generated html